Library Information and Procedures

 E. Personal copies of an item may be placed on reserve at the owner's risk, and must be retrieved at the end of each semester.

-F. Faculty are asked to inform their students of procedures to obtain reserve items.
-Students must be currently enrolled to use reserve items and must present their WCSU I.D. card at the Circulation desks to check out the items.
-The Circulation desks at both libraries have loose-leaf binders that list reserve materials by instructor for in-house materials.
-In-house materials are also listed on CONSULS (the Connecticut State University Library System) by instructor and course.
-In the Haas Library, students complete a Reserve Book Request form and present this form and the current WCSU I.D. at the Circulation desk to obtain the reserve material.
-There is no request form used at the Young Library; students request items at the Circulation desk with their current WCSU ID.
+G. Faculty are asked to inform their students of procedures to obtain reserve items.
+Students must be currently enrolled to use reserve items and must present their WCSU I.D. card at the Haas or RSYL Circulation desk to check out the items.
+Both Library owned materials and Faculty owned materials are listed on CONSULS (the Connecticut State University Library System) by instructor and course.

 III.
 Liaison program